Warren Scott

-Warren Scott (born 28 September 1971 in Bishop's Stortford, Hertfordshire) is a British race driver.
+Warren George Scott (born 28 September 1971) is a British racing driver.
 He has previously competed in the British Touring Car Championship with his self-run Team BMR.
 He has also raced in the British Superbike Championship.

 Racing career

 British Superbike Championship

 Scott rode a BMR Racing Kawasaki Ninja ZX-10R at the 2004 British Superbike Championship season, finishing 18th in the Privateers Cup standings.

 British Touring Car Championship

 Scott entered the BTCC in 2013 driving a Super 2000 SEAT León with which he was eligible for the Jack Sears Trophy He was unable to start the races at Croft due to a timing belt issue.
 For the second half of the season, Team BMR Restart and Team HARD. agreed a partnership that allowed Scott to switch to an NGTC Volkswagen CC from Snetterton onwards.

 Scott was joined by former BTCC Champions Jason Plato and Colin Turkington plus Aron Smith in a foup in the 2015 British Touring Car Championship season.